particle-iot/docs/src/content/tutorials/projects/maker-kit.md

 Choose a channel to post to.
 In this case, it’s `#conferenceroom`.
 If you’d rather keep this project to yourself, you can select `Privately to @yourname` which will put the updates in your Slackbot channel (not your personal private channel).
 ![Add a new Slack webhook](/assets/images/conf-add-slack-webhook2.png)

 Locate your **Webhook URL**.
-This URL is what we’ll be sending data to via the Particle Cloud.
+This URL is what we’ll be sending data to via the Particle Device Cloud.
 ![Add a new Slack webhook](/assets/images/conf-add-slack-webhook3.png)

 Scroll down to **Integration Settings** and give your webhook a descriptive label, name, and icon, then click **Save Settings**.